 The Geography course involves a wide range of lectures at the Department of Geography, practical classes, skills training and field courses.
 At College level, you also have small-group teaching sessions – known as supervisions – organised by your Director of Studies at Christ’s to provide personalised feedback and further discussion on your work.
 Every week you usually write an essay for each supervision and attend lectures for the options you’re taking.
 This film (3.5 mins) provides a useful introduction to supervision teaching and do read the student profiles in the section below to get a sense of what it's like to study Geography.

-Christ’s currently has three academics in Geography (we call them Fellows) – Dr Rebecca Dell who is the College’s Director of Studies for Geography, Professor Sarah Radcliffe, and Professor Ash Amin, who also serves as Foreign Secretary at the British Academy.
+The Director of Studies in Geography at Christ's is Dr Ilona Kater, and we also have three academics in Geography (we call them Fellows) – Dr Rebecca Dell, Professor Sarah Radcliffe, and Professor Ash Amin, who also serves as Foreign Secretary at the British Academy.
 All three are academic staff in the Department of Geography.

 If you’d like to hear from other Christ's students, the Christ's student Q&A film is also helpful, and do visit our Student Profiles page.